The Railway Tavern

 It was open all day and has a Victorian post-box in the wall outside.
 Local men used to make the excuse that they ‘had a letter to post’ to visit the Railway Tavern.

-The landlord in the 1920s used to keep a jar of sweets to reward children bringing back empty beer bottles.
+From at least 1911 to 1948, the Publican was Benjamin Kirby, who lived there with his wife Edith.
+They were both from Elmdon in Essex.
+Apparently in the 1920s, Benjamin used to keep a jar of sweets to reward children bringing back empty beer bottles.

 The Railway Tavern closed for business in 1959.
 It had been a pub for 101 years and left The British Queen as the only pub in the village.